3-exchange withdrawal speed compared

 Most "exchange comparison" articles give you a chart of headline withdrawal fees and call it analysis.
 That misses the question that actually matters: when you click "withdraw," how long until the coins land in your destination wallet?
-I ran the same test on Binance / OKX / Gate over three months, with stopwatches.
-Same amount, same time, same chain.
-The results are below — and there's a real difference, though probably not where you'd expect.
+This piece compares Binance / OKX / Gate on the same amount, same time, same chain basis — and there's a real difference, though probably not where you'd expect.

-One thing I want to be explicit about: this is not a controlled academic experiment.
+One thing to be explicit about: this is not a controlled academic experiment.
 It's the kind of measurement a retail trader can do on a Tuesday afternoon with a stopwatch and a spreadsheet.
-The data is noisy.
-Single weeks can vary by 30% from the median.
-I'm reporting medians across 12 weeks because that's the smallest sample size where the per-week noise starts to wash out.
-If you ran this test yourself for two weeks, you'd get different absolute numbers.
-The rank order across exchanges is what's stable.
+The data is noisy — single weeks can vary by 30% from the median.
+The figures here are reported as medians across roughly 12 weeks, because that's about the smallest sample where per-week noise starts to wash out.
+Run it yourself for two weeks and you'd get different absolute numbers; the rank order across exchanges is what's stable.

 - Same amount: 1,000 USDT per withdrawal.